-5. So next day at an early hour, the Exalted One robed Himself and taking outer robe and bowl went to the dwelling of the Brahmin Sangarava, and when He got there He sat down on a seat made ready.
+5. So next day at an early hour, the Exalted One robed himself and, taking outer robe and bowl, went to the dwelling of the Brahmin Sangarava, and when he got there he sat down on a seat made ready.

-6. Then the Brahmin Sangarava came to the Exalted One and greeted Him, and after the exchange of mutual courtesies sat down on one side.
+6. Then the Brahmin Sangarava came to the Exalted One and greeted him, and after the exchange of mutual courtesies sat down on one side.

-7. As he thus sat, the Exalted One said this to the Brahmin Sangarava : "Is it true, Brahmin, as they say, that thou art a cleanser by water, that thou dost
+7. As he thus sat, the Exalted One said this to the Brahmin Sangarava: "Is it true, Brahmin, as they say, that thou art a cleanser by water, that thou dost practise cleansing by water, abiding night and day given to the habit of going down to bathe?"

-8. "True it is, Master Gotama."
+8. "True it is.
+Master Gautama."